 In both LLCs and sole proprietorships, taxes are “passed through” to the business’s owners or members.
 This means you are responsible for filing all income and losses on your individual tax return; the business isn’t taxed separately.

 Note: If you’re self-employed, you will be required to pay self-employment taxes, which cover Social Security and Medicare.
 There are also tax considerations that come with self-employment, including potential tax deductions related to working from home.
-Other business expenses might be tax deductible, too, including renting a hot-desk in coworking spaces like WeWork.
+Other business expenses might be tax deductible, too, including memberships at coworking spaces like WeWork.

 Depending on your industry, you might require licenses to operate, regardless of your business structure (find out more about business licensing).
 However, there are different requirements for registering your business if you’re running an LLC or a sole proprietorship.